Pylons/pyramid_cookbook/single_file_tasks/single_file_tasks.rst

         server = make_server('0.0.0.0', 8080, app)
         server.serve_forever()

 We now have the basic project layout needed to run our application, but we still need to add database support, routing, views, and templates.

-Step 3 - Database And Schema
+Step 3 - Database and schema
 ----------------------------

 To make things straightforward, we'll use the widely installed SQLite